MicrosoftDocs/fabric-docs/docs/enterprise/fabric-close-end-cancel.md

 ## Fabric: close, cancel, end

-With Microsoft Fabric, you can end a Fabric trial, cancel a capacity subscription, and close a Fabric account.
+With Microsoft Fabric, you can end a Fabric capacty trial, cancel a capacity subscription, and close a Fabric account.

 ### End a Fabric trial

-The Fabric trial lasts 60 days.
-[End a Fabric trial](../get-started/fabric-trial.md#end-a-fabric-trial) explains what happens when a trial ends, expires, or is canceled.
+The Fabric trial capacity lasts 60 days.
+[End a Fabric caacity trial](../get-started/fabric-trial.md#end-a-fabric-trial) explains what happens when a trial ends, expires, or is canceled.
 Use this article to find helpful information on how to save your data whether you upgrade or not.

 ### Cancel a capacity subscription